ministryofjustice/prisoner-content-hub/README.md

 This will install all of the packages you will need to do development on the project or you can inspect the Brewfile in the root and see what packages you will need.

-To build either the Laravel frontend container or Drupal backend container change into the relevant directory and run
+To build either the Node frontend container or Drupal backend container change into the relevant directory and run

     make build